 You also have the option to sign in to your team by navigating directly to your unique InVision team domain: your-team-name.invisionapp.com.

 Team sharing settings

-In InVision V7, you’ll find that the Let members invite people from within documents and spaces setting is turned off by default.
-This is to prevent team members from unintentionally creating new paid Enterprise licenses by inviting new users to documents or spaces.
+In InVision V7, you’ll find that the Let members invite people from within documents and groups setting is turned off by default.
+This is to prevent team members from unintentionally creating new paid Enterprise licenses by inviting new users to documents or groups.